verybadfishsticks/verybadfishsticks/README.md

-- 👋 Hi, I’m @verybadfishsticks
+- 👋 hi, I’m @verybadfishsticks
-- 👀 I’m interested in the void
+- 👀 i’m interested in the void
-- 🌱 I’m currently learning: life
+- 🌱 i’m currently learning computer progamming
-- 💞️ I’m looking to collaborate on: secret
+- 💞️ i’m looking to collaborate on a secret!!!
-- 📫 How to reach me: email me at either verybadfishsticks@gmail.com or 266468@mcpsmd.net
+- 📫 how to reach me: email me at either verybadfishsticks@gmail.com or 266468@mcpsmd.net
-- 😄 Pronouns: he/him
+- 😄 pronouns: he/him
-- ⚡ Fun fact: cheese is pretty cool
+- ⚡ fun fact, cheese is pretty cool

 <!---
 verybadfishsticks/verybadfishsticks is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.